ashleylqx/WeakFixation/README.md

 Coming soon.

 ## Citation
-If you find this repository useful, please cite the following reference.
+If you find this repository useful, please consider citing the following reference.
 ```
+@ARTICLE{lai2022weakly,
+    title={Weakly supervised visual saliency prediction},
+    author={Qiuxia Lai and Tianfei Zhou and Salman Khan and Hanqiu Sun and Jianbing Shen and Ling Shao},
+    journal={IEEE Trans. on Image Processing},
+    year={2022}
+}
 ```

 ## Contact